glorialulu/TSNet/docs/initial.rst

 =================

-TSNet employed WNTR [WNTRSi]_ for simulating the steady state in the network to establish the initial flow conditions for the upcoming transient simulations.
+TSNet employed WNTR [WNTRSi]_ for simulating the steady state in the network to establish the initial conditions for the upcoming transient simulations.

 **WNTRSimulators** can be used to run demand-driven (DD) or